 When I heard about the history of the memorial, my heart sank.
 I stood there looking at the list of names and I felt for the families of the people on that plane.

-The memorial was built in 1999 on the third anniversary of the accident.
+The ValuJet Flight 592 Memorial was built in 1999 on the third anniversary of the accident.
 Built as pillars, the memorial points to the location of the actual crash site, which was eight miles to the north.

 How to find it

-It is about 10 mile past the Miccosukee Tribe Casino.
-If you pass the casino, then the location will be on your right hand side on the north side of the Tamiami Canal.
+It is about 10 miles past the Miccosukee Tribe Casino.
+If you pass the casino, then the location will be on your right-hand side on the north side of the Tamiami Canal.

 There’s also a building with the number S333 on it, this is one way I found it.